What Antibiotics and Heavy Metal Contamination Do to the Environment?

 How the Antibiotics Enter the Environment

-Most antibiotics are used to treat infections caused by microscopic organisms or different pharmaceuticals enter our natural environment after use in human and creature health.
-For instance, when:
+Most antibiotics treat infections caused by microscopic organisms or different pharmaceuticals that enter the natural environment after being used for human and animal health.

-- An individual or animal is given an antibiotic, not the greater part of the drug spent inside the body.
-Either in its unique form or a little bit changed, some antibiotics are discharged in urine and stool.
+• An individual or animal is given an antibiotic, not the greater part of the drug spent inside the body.
+Some antibiotics are discharged in their unique form or slightly changed in urine and stool.

-- Antibiotics in excrement and other waste-based fertilizers keep running off product and grazing fields into waterways.
+• Antibiotics in excrement and other waste-based fertilizers keep running off products and grazing fields into waterways.

 How Environmental Antibiotics Contribute to Resistance